100 Shocking Facts About Fast Food You Never Knew

 Carmine is another common ingredient with an innocuous name found in fast food milkshakes and fruit juices that you may imagine is created in a lab, but the truth is much stranger.
 This red food coloring is derived from crushing up cochineal beetles, a truth the FDA has required manufacturers to disclose just since 2011.
 As recently as 2012, Starbucks used carmine in their Strawberries & Creme Frappuccino, but they have since moved on to tomato-based lycopene.

 Eating Fast Food May Lead to Depression

-A 2012 study in the Journal of Public Health Nutrition found a link between consumption of fast food and high rates of depression.
-It turns out that happy meal might not leave you so happy after all.
+A 2012 study in the Journal of Public Health Nutrition found a link between the consumption of fast food and high rates of depression.
+It turns out that Happy meal might not leave you so happy after all.

 Link Found Between Eating Fast Food and Breast Cancer